davideriboli/Snips/Varia/WP-Local FTP-Trick.md

 ---
-tags: [dirty tricks, ftp, wordpress]
+tags: [tricks tricks, ftp, wordpress]
 ---
 Add this in _wp-config.php_.